joshfrench/om-wiki-fork/Tutorial.md

 selection *View > Developer > JavaScript*.
 If everything went well you should see `XHR finished loading ...` in the console.

+Arrange your windows so that you can see both the Chrome window and your source code at the same time.

 Now at the bottom of the `om_tut.cljs` source file write the following:

 ```clj
 (swap! app-state assoc :text "Do it live!")
 ```

-Place your cursor at the end of the expression and the key chord `Command-ENTER`.
+Place your cursor at the end of the expression and type the key chord `Command-ENTER` to evalute it.
 Again it will take a second to make the initial connection.
-Edit the string, re-evalute and you will see that updating the application on fly is pretty snappy.
+After the connection is made and the application is updated, edit the string again, re-evaluate and you will see that updating the application on fly is pretty snappy.